-It should be noted that in many parts of Europe some specific and longer established DIN standards continue to be more commonly recognised and accepted, especially in relation to abrasion resistant belting.
-The letters 'DIN' stand for 'Deutsches Institut für Normung', which means 'German Institute of Standardization'.
-They develop norms and standards as a service to German industry and are a highly respected non-profit organization that has been based in Berlin since 1917.
+It should be noted that, in many parts of Europe, some specific and longer established DIN standards continue to be more commonly recognised and accepted, especially in relation to abrasion-resistant belting.
+DIN stands for 'Deutsches Institut für Normung', which translates to English as the German Institute of Standardization.
+It develops norms and standards as a service to German industry and is a highly respected non-profit organisation that has been based in Berlin since 1917.
 Numerous DIN standards have actually been converted into EN or even ISO standards.

-Although standards for conveyor belts vary between different countries, members of CEN are obliged to implement EN (European standards) as their national standards without modifications and have to withdraw any of their own national standards that may conflict with them.
-The standards applied in countries that are not members of CEN are in many cases found to be significantly inferior or outdated.
+Although standards for conveyor belts vary between different countries, members of CEN are obliged to implement EN standards as their national standards without modifications, and have to withdraw any of their own national standards that may conflict with them.
+The standards applied in countries that are not members of CEN are in many cases found to be inferior or outdated.